Jovakan/apcsa2020/README.md

 # AP Computer Science A 2020 (Edhesive)
 Learn from example, don't plagiarize.

 This answer key is divided into the units and lessons inside them.
 You will also find the assignments but you will find no answers to any of the reviews, quizzes, or exams.
 I will update this every time my class is finished with one unit.
+If you have any questions, feel free to contact my Discord.
 Good luck!

 **Unit 1: Primitive Types**